60 Festive Wreath Ideas for Windows, Doors, and More

 Purchase and Personalize

-Give your holiday a colonial feel by using wreaths embellished with colorful fresh or dried natural materials.
+Give your holiday a nostalgic feel by using wreaths embellished with colorful fresh or dried natural materials.
 Plants such as holly, magnolia, mistletoe, pine, ivy, and fir were common in the 18th century.
 Use them as a base for a more authentic look.

 Dress up your dining chairs for the season.
 Collect small acorns, nuts, and other items from the yard and attach them to a wreath form that is wrapped in a chocolate brown ribbon.
 Glue the wreath to a bed of magnolia leaves.
 Use an elegant bow to attach it to the back of a chair.